VanMobile/vm-kb/outreach/benefitsAnalysis.md

 recurring revenue

-a high ticket product
+a high-ticket product
 - that is a fairly easy sell
-- that has fairly low maintenance compare to other high ticket products
+- that has fairly low maintenance compare to other high-ticket products

+You don't even have to close any sales
+- you just qualify the prospective client,
+- and get them interested in communicating with one of our senior developer staff
+- who can talk details that lead the client to move forward with setting up a contract

 very high consistent income from a small volume of deals